CDLMarkus/QuantyFey/tutorial/tutorial.md

   - `CompoundID_Q1_Q3_CE_quant`
   - `CompoundID.Q1_Q3_CE_qual`

-> If no matching qualifier transitions are found, the **Qualifier/Quantifier Ratio Analysis** tab will be hidden.
+> If no matching qualifier transitions are found, the **Qualifier/Quantifier Ion Ratio Analysis** tab will be hidden.

 ### **Pattern for IS Transitions**